 You can read reviews of my work here.

 You can find my most recent interview about my writing life, at Wombwell Rainbow, here.

 You can find details of forthcoming readings and events here.

-I am a poet and writing tutor, and a senior lecturer at the Graduate School of Education, University of Exeter where I lead the unique Primary PGCE English pathway and the Masters in Education programme.
+I am a poet and writing tutor, and a senior lecturer at the Graduate School of Education, University of Exeter where I lead the unique Primary PGCE English pathway.

 I was shortlisted for a University of Exeter Outstanding Regional Impact award in 2011 for my involvement with Exetreme Imagination.
 I have been nominated for a University of Exeter ‘outstanding teacher’ award for the last seven consecutive years.
 I was nominated to represent Exeter University’s College of Social Sciences and International Studies at Research Uncovered in January 2017.

 I have supervised PhDs on the following topics in the last seven years:

 - Transformation through learning: An ethnographic case study of practices in a music-infused school.